blockchainsllc/in3-docs/docs/api-java.md

 public class HelloIN3 {
    //
    public static void main(String[] args) {
-       // create incubed
+       // create Incubed
        IN3 in3 = new IN3();

        // configure
-       in3.setChainId(0x1);  // set it to mainnet (which is also dthe default)
+       in3.setChainId(0x1);  // set it to mainnet (which is also the default)

        // call a contract, which uses eth_call to get the result.
        Object[] result = (Object[]) in3.getEth1API().call(                                   // call a function of a contract "0x2736D225f85740f42D17987100dc8d58e9e16252",                       // address of the contract
             "servers(uint256):(string,address,uint256,uint256,uint256,address)",// function signature
-            1);                                                                 // first argument, which is the index of the node we are looking for.
+            1);                                                                 // first argument, which is the index of the node we are looking for

         System.out.println("url     : " + result[0]);
         System.out.println("owner   : " + result[1]);